Everything you need to know about Hiking The 2 day Trek Machu Picchu

 • Personal articles.

-How many kilos of luggage to take for the Short Inca Trail?
+How many kilos of luggage should be taken for the 2-day trek to Machu Picchu?

-The maximum weight limit for luggage on the Short Inca Trail is 7kg (15 lbs) per person, including your sleeping bag and personal items.
-This weight limit is strictly enforced to help protect the environment and ensure the safety of hikers.
-Packing light is recommended, and only bringing essential items for the trek, such as changing clothes, toiletries, and personal medication.
+The maximum luggage weight is 7 kg (15 lbs) per person, including your sleeping bag and personal items.
+This weight limit is strictly enforced to protect the environment and ensure hiker safety.
+Packing light is recommended; bring only essential items for the trek, such as extra clothes, toiletries, and personal medication.

 You can store excess luggage in your Cusco hotel or Machu Picchu Pueblo storage facility.
-It’s essential to check with your tour operator to see if they have any specific requirements for luggage on the Short Inca Trail.
+However, you must check with your tour operator whether they have any specific luggage requirements for the Express Inca Trail in South America.

-Considering the route’s difficulty, the mountainous roads it travels, and the same duration, we recommend luggage that does not exceed 5 kilos in weight.
+Considering the route’s difficulty, the mountainous roads it travels on, and the same duration, we recommend luggage weighing no more than 5 kilos.

-Carrying more than 5 kilos can perform the most challenging walk sections.
+Carrying more than 5 kilos can make the most challenging walk sections even more difficult.
 Likewise, it can cause back pain.

-What must contain this luggage in a backpack suitable for walking (waterproof, spacious, and fits nicely on the back)?
+What must be contained in this luggage in a backpack suitable for walking (waterproof, spacious, and fitting nicely on the back)?

-When packing for the Short Inca Trail, bringing a spacious waterproof backpack that fits comfortably on your back is essential.
+When packing for a full-day Inca Trail, bring a spacious, waterproof backpack that fits comfortably on your back.
 Here are some critical items to consider packing in your bag:

 • Water: Bring at least 2 liters per person to stay hydrated during the trek.